oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 ## 3.2 "Agile" document development concept

 The OpenC2 TC has been using a development process inspired by agile software development concepts.
-Under this process, document editors work with the members of the TC to incrementally develop and gain consensus regarding the content of a work product.
-This process includes moderately frequent publication of [Working Drafts](https://www.oasis-open.org/policies-guidelines/oasis-defined-terms-2018-05-22#dWorkingDraft) (WDs) that are then presented to the OpenC2 TC for approval as [Committee Specification Drafts](https://www.oasis-open.org/policies-guidelines/oasis-defined-terms-2018-05-22#dCommitteeDraft) (CSDs).
-Approval of a CSD formalizes and documents TC consensus on the material from that increment of development.
+Under this process, editors work with the members of the TC to incrementally develop and gain consensus regarding the content of a work product.
+This process includes moderately frequent publication of [Working Drafts](https://www.oasis-open.org/policies-guidelines/oasis-defined-terms-2018-05-22#dWorkingDraft) (WDs) that are then presented to the OpenC2 TC for approval as [Committee Specification Drafts](https://www.oasis-open.org/policies-guidelines/oasis-defined-terms-2018-05-22#dCommitteeDraft) (CSDs). *Approval of a CSD formalizes and documents TC consensus on the material from that increment of development.*

 Once the editors and TC members agree that a work product is complete and mature, the remainder of its review and approval are